bitnot/hackerrank-sync/readme.md

 ## What

-Download your submitted solutions from HackerRank to your disk
+Downloads your solutions from HackerRank to your computer.

 ## Why